Patient’s often ask, “Does acupuncture hurt?”

 I am both an acupuncture practitioner and acupuncture patient.

 I have observed both for my patients and myself that every acupuncture session can feel a little different depending on certain circumstances.
-Acupuncture can feel more “pinchy” when a patient is *tired and hasn’t had enough sleep, *dehydrated from illness or other factors, or *a woman is menstruating or just about to menstruate.
+Acupuncture can feel more “pinchy” when a patient is *tired and hasn’t had enough sleep, *dehydrated from not drinking enough water, illness or other factors, or *menstruating or just about to menstruate.

 After the needles go in, patients lay on the massage table for 20-30 minutes.
 I try to make the experience as comfortable as possible by dimming the lights and playing soft music.